 Workers’ compensation insurance exposures are high due to the operation of machinery and equipment, work at heights, work on uneven ground, and exposure to underground or above-ground cables and lines.
-Landscaping is labor-intensive and may require employees to work under all kinds of weather conditions.
+Landscaping is labor-intensive and may require employees to work under all weather conditions.

 Workers can be crushed when building architectural features, electrocuted when coming into contact with electricity, or be injured in automobile accidents.
 Casual labor, seasonal workforce, and high turnover present a significant loss control challenge.

 Contractor’s Errors & Omissions Insurance

 You want to ensure that you have contractors’ errors & omissions insurance (E&O), or at least consider contractors’ E&O. This is a coverage that most landscape contractors are even offered let alone purchase (even though it’s a huge exposure point).

 What contractor’s E&O insurance does is cover you for all your design decisions.

 You decide to help someone and put a retaining wall in or cut into a certain section of ground.
 And from a design perspective, something happens, you deflect water in someplace, and it creates pooling and creates an issue, and now a basement’s flooded.

 Now that homeowner is suing you because of a design decision you made.
 Nothing in your work was wrong, but it was the decisions, the design decisions that you made in taking a certain action that caused the loss.

 Not covered on a commercial general liability policy.
 It would be best if you had a contractor’s errors and omissions or professional liability policy to cover that.

 These are just a few of the insurance coverages you want to consider.